First of all, you will need to find a research advisor

-You must complete your admissions application using our online form.
+You must complete your admissions application using our online form (french only).
 Candidates must submit an application for admission prior to the following dates:

 When you have completed the application form, please collect the following documents and mail them to the Registrar's Office: